 - Give you time to focus on your job, your loved ones, and your defense

-When you choose a Combs Waterkotte Glendale, MO criminal defense attorney, you’re not just choosing a leading criminal defense attorney in and around Glendale, MO – you are protecting your rights, your freedom, and your future.
-In addition to knowledgeable criminal defense lawyers, our staff is available 24/7 and provides experience and expertise in the following areas for Glendale, MO residents:
+When you partner with a Combs Waterkotte criminal defense attorney in or around Glendale, MO, you aren’t just hiring a top-rated criminal defense attorney in and around Glendale, MO – you’re protecting your rights, your freedom, and your future.
+In addition to knowledgeable criminal defense attorneys, our legal team is available 24/7 and offers experience and expertise in the following areas for residents in Glendale and beyond:

 A Full-Service Glendale, MO Criminal Defense Firm

-At Combs Waterkotte, our experienced Glendale, MO criminal defense attorneys represent clients facing every type of criminal charge—from minor traffic violations and misdemeanors to the most serious felony and federal cases.
+The Glendale, MO criminal defense attorneys at Combs Waterkotte handle all levels of criminal cases—from traffic tickets and misdemeanors to serious felony and federal offenses.

 - DWI Defense